-Today, people all over the word manage millions of Basecamp projects and create thousands of new accounts every week.
-With customers in nearly every industry and every country on Earth, we're helping a whole lot of creative teams do their best work.
+Today, millions of people all over the word have used a Basecamp product.
+With customers in nearly every industry and every country on Earth, we’re helping a whole lot of people communicate better and do their best work.

 About Jason Fried and David Heinemeier Hansson, the founders of Basecamp

 Jason Fried is co-founder and CEO of Basecamp.
 He co-wrote the bestsellers REMOTE and REWORK, speaks publicly around the world, and pens Inc. magazine’s “Get Real” column.
 You can follow @JasonFried on Twitter.

 David Heinemeier Hansson is co-founder and CTO at Basecamp.
 He co-wrote REMOTE and REWORK, as well as Getting Real.
 In July 2004, he released Ruby on Rails, the infrastructure software used to build applications at Basecamp and thousands of other popular sites.
 Follow @DHH on Twitter.